PA-RISC information - since 1999

 Many PA-RISC products were released and the HP Unix/RISC line-up matured during the 1990s, from small PA-RISC desktops to large server cabinets and mainframe-type computers.
 HP used increasingly complex brands and product groups — HP 9000 700, HP Visualize, HP Integrity with the various lettered workstations and server series A-Class, B-Class, J-Class and so on.

-PA-RISC moved from 32-bit to 64-bit with the revamped PA-8000 processors and its subsequent successors up to the Mako PA-8800 with fairly high-powered Unix systems for the niche HP-UX technical and business market.
+PA-RISC moved from 32-bit to 64-bit computing with new PA-8000 processors and successors up to the PA-8800.
+These were fairly high-powered Unix systems for the niche HP-UX technical and business market.
 Commodity and mainstream alternatives to RISC and Unix slowly started to appear at the end of that era with Window NT, Linux and faster x86 computers.

 HP 9000 700 workstations